DinSanGun/Limor-Sadot-Art/README.md

 ## Project Overview

-This project is a fully custom, production-ready portfolio for a visual artist.
+This project is a fully custom, production-ready portfolio designed for a professional visual artist.
-Instead of using templates or website builders (WordPress, Wix, etc.), the entire UI and deployment flow were implemented manually:

-- **Custom design** based on the artist’s visual style and assets.
-- **Custom frontend** built with React + SCSS (no page builders).
-- **Custom backend** (separate repo) for handling contact form submissions.
-- **Deployed and hosted on AWS** using Amplify (frontend) and EC2 (backend).
+Unlike page-builder solutions (Wix, WordPress, etc.), **every component was implemented manually**, including layout, responsiveness, animations, and backend integration.

-The main goals:
+The main goals were:

-1. Provide a visually rich, fast, and responsive gallery experience.
+- Create a visually rich, fast, and intuitive gallery experience.
-2. Make it simple for visitors and potential clients to explore artworks and contact the artist.
-3. Use this as an end-to-end example of modern web development skills: React, styling, responsiveness, backend integration, and AWS deployment.
+- Ensure the website works seamlessly across screen sizes.
+- Implement a real full-stack structure using React, Node.js, and AWS.
+- Gain hands-on experience with modern web deployment pipelines and cloud tools.

 ---

 ## Features

-### User-Facing Features
+### User-Facing

-- 🎨 **Artwork gallery with sub-categories**
+- 🎨 **Artwork Gallery with Sub-Categories**
-  - Multiple gallery sections for different types/series of work.
-  - Layout and styling created from scratch, using the artist’s design language.

-- 📂 **Category-based browsing**
-  - Artworks are grouped by themes/collections, making it easier to navigate a large portfolio.
+  Multiple gallery sections built from scratch using custom SCSS layouts and asset handling.

-- 🎥 **Recent videos section**
+- 🎥 **Video Section**
-  - Section for the artist’s latest videos, updated manually every few months.
+  Displays the artist’s recent curated video content, updated periodically.

-- ✉️ **Contact form with backend integration**
+- ✉️ **Contact Form with Backend Integration**
-  - Contact form sends data to a dedicated Node.js/Express backend running on AWS EC2.
-  - Backend handles form requests (e.g., sending emails / logging messages).
+  Connected to a custom Express.js API hosted on AWS EC2 for message handling.

-- 📱 **Responsive design**
+- 📱 **Responsive Design**
-  - Optimized for desktop, tablet, and mobile.
-  - Layout adjusts to different viewports and maintains a clean, readable gallery.
+  Carefully constructed mobile, tablet, and desktop breakpoints with SCSS.

-- ✨ **Subtle animations**
+- ✨ **Custom Animations**
-  - Custom animations and transitions implemented using JavaScript and SCSS (no heavy animation libraries).
+  Subtle transitions and effects implemented manually without heavy animation libraries.

 ---